IyeOnline/werkzeug/readme.md

 It is sort of a general utilities library, but you are unlikely go use every part of it.

+"Werkzeug" means "tool" in german, hence the name.

 ### Who is this for?

 Primarily me and anybody who is interested.
 I wrote these things out of curiosity/because they seemed interesting.